wgross/wpf-demo/src/DemoApp/readme.md

 - The dependency injection container provides an instance of the `App` class having the view model of the main window injected.

 While this is more code and slightly more complicated it is the more flexible.

-It would be possible to add console app features by adding a command line args interpreter.
+## Running in a Console if required

+This extends the startup of the app as described above.
+The STAThread attribute is removed from the App main class.
+Instead the thread hosting the Application is started manually with the apartment set to STA: ```thread.SetApartmentState(ApartmentState.STA)```.

+Access to a console is either achieved by allocation a new one or attaching to the parent console in method ```RunAsConsole```
-The project already contains the Win32 API calls to show a console or to detach the console from the process in [Hosting/Win32](./Hosting/Win32.cs)
+The Win32 API calls to show a console or to detach the console from the process are implemented in [Hosting/Win32](./Hosting/Win32.cs).

 ## Serilog Provides Structured Logging